 Tier 1 distinguishes generic composition structures (Modeling Foundation Guidelines and Meta-Meta-Model Structures such as scientific grounding and block port connector concepts) and the RobMoSys composition structures (concepts for robotics building blocks).
 These structures are refined for the robotics sub-domains (e.g. manipulation, object recognition) to provide guidance and structure for users of the ecosystem at Tier 3 (for example, building blocks suppliers and users).

-While Deliverable D{2.1} focusses on generic composition structures, this Deliverable update addresses the implementation of the RobMoSys composition structures within concrete model-driven tooling.
+While Deliverable D2.1 focusses on generic composition structures, the Deliverables D2.2, D2.3, and D2.4 address the implementation of the RobMoSys composition structures within concrete model-driven tooling.

 2 Approach